 I know, I know, Christmas is probably the last thing you want to start thinking about.
 Believe me, after renovating for the last 7 months and finally feeling more settled, I cannot even handle thinking about preparing for Christmas!
 Eeek...

-BUT, if you haven't already started, doing some planning and getting prepared is the best way to feel less stressed and more excited about the upcoming busy season.
+BUT doing some planning and getting prepared is the best way to feel less stressed and more excited about the upcoming busy season.
 How to manage it?
 With my FREE detailed Christmas planner of course!

 - Gift idea pages separated into gift brainstorming for family; friends; and neighbours, co-workers and teachers